Federal Deposit Insurance Corporation (FDIC).

-Section 308 of FIRREA defines “minority depository institution” as any Federally insured depository institution where 51 percent or more of the voting stock is owned by one or more “socially and economically disadvantaged individuals.”
+Section 308 of FIRREA defines “minority depository institution” as any federally insured depository institution where 51 percent or more of the voting stock is owned by one or more “socially and economically disadvantaged individuals.”
 “Minority,” as defined by Section 308 of FIRREA, means any “Black American, Native American, Hispanic American, or Asian American.”
-Therefore, for the purposes of this Statement of Policy, “minority depository institution” is defined as any Federally insured depository institution where 51 percent or more of the voting stock is owned by minority individuals.
-This includes institutions collectively owned by a group of minority individuals, such as a Native American Tribe.
+Therefore, for the purposes of this Statement of Policy, “minority depository institution” is defined as any federally insured depository institution where 51 percent or more of the voting stock is owned by minority individuals.
+This includes institutions collectively owned by a group of minority individuals, such as a Native American tribe.
 Ownership must be by U.S. citizens or permanent legal U.S. residents to be counted in determining minority ownership.
-In addition to the institutions that meet the ownership test, for the purposes of this Statement of Policy, institutions will be considered minority depository institutions if a majority of the Board of Directors is minority and the community that the institution serves is predominantly minority.
+In addition to the institutions that meet the ownership test, for the purposes of this Statement of Policy, institutions will be considered minority depository institutions if a majority of the Board of Directors consists of minority individuals and the community that the institution serves is predominantly minority.

 Identification of Minority Depository Institutions

-The FDIC has designated a national director for the FDIC's MDI Program in the Washington Office and a regional coordinator in each Regional Office.
-The national director will consult with officials from the following FDIC Divisions to ensure appropriate personnel are involved and resources are made available with regard to MDI Program initiatives: Division of Risk Management Supervision, Division of Depositor and Consumer Protection, Division of Resolutions and Receiverships, Division of Insurance and Research, Legal Division, and the Office of Minority and Women Inclusion.
+The FDIC has designated a national director for the FDIC's MDI program in the Washington Office and a regional coordinator in each Regional Office.
+The national director will consult with officials from the following FDIC Divisions to ensure appropriate personnel are involved and resources are made available with regard to MDI program initiatives: Division of Risk Management Supervision, Division of Depositor and Consumer Protection, Division of Resolutions and Receiverships, Division of Insurance and Research, Legal Division, and the Office of Minority and Women Inclusion.
 The national director will also consult with other organizations within the FDIC as appropriate.

 Engagement With Minority Depository Institutions

-The FDIC's MDI Program will provide for continual engagement with minority depository institutions through ongoing interaction with the Washington, Regional, and Field Office staff.
+The FDIC's MDI program will provide for continual engagement with minority depository institutions through ongoing interaction with the Washington, Regional, and Field Office staff.
 This interaction includes providing technical assistance to share information and expertise on supervisory topics, outreach initiatives to provide opportunities for open dialogue with senior FDIC staff, and training initiatives to offer opportunities to gain additional knowledge about specific regulatory requirements.

-Technical assistance, as defined by the FDIC's MDI Program, is individual assistance that a regulator will provide to a minority depository institution in response to an institution's request for assistance in understanding supervisory topics or findings.
+Technical assistance, as defined by the FDIC's MDI program, is individual assistance that a regulator will provide to a minority depository institution in response to an institution's request for assistance in understanding supervisory topics or findings.
 At any time, the FDIC will share information and expertise with bank management on various topics including, but not limited to, understanding bank regulations, FDIC policies, examination procedures, accounting practices, supervisory recommendations, risk management procedures, and compliance management procedures.
 In providing technical assistance, FDIC staff will not actually perform tasks expected of an institution's management or employees.
 For example, FDIC staff may explain Call Report instructions as they relate to specific accounts, but will not assist in preparing an institution's Call Report.
 FDIC staff may provide information on community reinvestment opportunities, but will not recommend a specific transaction.